 The PSHCE Subject Leader will provide clear guidelines for teaching RSE which staff will follow, making appropriate adaptions where necessary.
+The Subject Leader for PSHCE teaches all pupils in a single 45 minutes discrete lesson a week.

 Curriculum

 The majority of RSE learning takes place within PSHCE but the values and many of the skills behind this learning have an important cross-curricular involvement.
 Within PSHCE the following key learning intentions underpin the main units where RSE takes place: